Do you want to be confident you can get your child recruited to be a college athlete? Yes! That’s why you’re here!

 9. Are You Sure You Are Really Being Recruited?

 There are prospects and there are recruits.
-Do you know which category your child falls in?
+Do you know which category your athlete falls in?

 10. Are you D1 or D2 Caliber?

-Wondering what level your child will be able to play at in college?
+Wondering what level your teen will be able to play at in college?
 Knowing what level your athlete is will help you find the best program for them.

-Once you’ve read these, you’ll have a basic grasp of how to help your child get recruited.
+Read these and you’ll have a basic grasp of how to help your teen.
 Now you can branch out on The Recruiting Code and read for hours.
 I recommend you read the interviews too.
-Even if a coach isn’t addressing your child’s sport, there are still great principles of recruiting tucked in there.
+Even if a coach isn’t addressing your sport, there are still great principles of recruiting tucked in there.
 Explore and have fun.

 The college recruiting process is something ordinary parents and their athletes figure out how to navigate every day.
 You can too!